Call for Presentations

-Join your colleagues from the United States Section as well as other parts of the world as we gather for our 82nd Annual Surgical Update at the Renaissance Downtown Hotel in Providence, Rhode Island.
-Our meeting destination will provide the perfect setting for not only a CME activity, but also an opportunity to experience historic Providence and other parts of New England that are only a short drive away.
+Join your colleagues from the United States Section as well as other parts of the world as we gather for our 85th Annual Surgical Update at the Wyndham Historic District hotel in Philadelphia, PA.
+Our meeting destination will provide the perfect setting for not only a CME activity, but also an opportunity to visit this extremely historic city; the birth place of America.

-Under the direction of our 2019 CME Chair, Dr. Demetrius Litwin, this conference will be dedicated to the current needs of attendees and enhance your practice through improved Performance, Competence, Knowledge and Patient Outcomes.
+Under the direction of our 2023 CME Chair, Dr. Siva Vithiananthan, this conference will be dedicated to the current needs of attendees and enhance their practice through improved Performance, Competence, Knowledge and Patient Outcomes.
 The particular topics presented will focus on providing unique and stimulating continuing medical education for the general surgeon and surgical specialist.

-This activity will present both multidisciplinary and specialty specific treatment options, many of which will be related to our theme Global Surgery and the Burden of Surgical Disease.
-Planned topics include updates on recent advances in surgical techniques as well as other selected surgical and non-surgical topics that address professional practice gaps as determined by the Planning Committee.
+This activity will focus on live in-person participation.
+Our plan is to present both multidisciplinary and specialty specific educational content.
+Topics being considered include; updates on recent advances in surgical techniques as well as other selected surgical and non-surgical topics that address professional practice gaps as determined by the Planning Committee.

 The overall goal of this conference will be to enhance surgical technique, to improve surgical knowledge, foster continued training and ultimately advance patient care.
 As a result of needs assessment surveys and extensive research by the planning committee; a number of topics have been identified that address the professional practice gaps of meeting attendees.
 In addition, ICS Fellows and other interested surgeons and surgical specialists are encouraged to submit a presentation proposal that may be of interest to meeting attendees.
-To see a list of topics that have been identified as being of interest, click HERE.
+Presentations related to the following specialties are being sought (especially if there is a global perspective included):

 INSTRUCTIONS FOR SUBMISSION